Are you ready for some world-class scenery of mountain peaks, deep lakes, lush forests and photogenic coastlines?

 Driving time: Christchurch -> Hokitika, 250 km, 3 hours

-We will leave Christchurch in the early morning and head West, on the other side of the island.
+We will leave Christchurch in the early morning and head west to the other side of the island.

-Now, some people stay in Greymouth (it’s a slightly bigger town than Hokitika), but as it was a small reroute, we decided to stay in Hokitika and we did not regret a tiny bit, it is a cool transfer city!
+Now, some people stay in Greymouth (it’s a slightly bigger town than Hokitika), but as it was a small detour to get there, we decided to stay in Hokitika and we did not regret it one bit; it is a cool transfer city!

-For a little town, Hokitika struck it big in the resources stakes.
+For a little town, Hokitika struck it big in the resource and activity realm.
 We did not expect to find so many things to do in this little town.

 Things to do in Hokitika